hellotofu/Overview_COGS108/README.md

 ### to do
 * practice assignment on jupyter labs
-* weekly quizzes on lecture content (8/9 quizzes counted)
-*   posted on canvas on friday and due on monday
+* weekly quizzes on lecture content (8/9 quizzes counted) *posted on canvas on friday and due on monday
 * discussion labs count!
 (1 will be dropped)
-*
+* assignments will be on github - we get our ouwn repositories

 * learn how to accomplish tasks using data science
 * data science: finding value in data